-Dr. Vetter is currently the editor-in-chief of Computer, the flagship publication of the IEEE Computer Society.
-He previously served on the editorial advisory board of Communications of the ACM, the flagship publication of the ACM, from 1996-2008, and is an ACM Distinguished Lecturer.
+Dr. Vetter is editor-in-chief emeritus of Computer, the flagship publication of the IEEE Computer Society, and is currently the department editor for "Spotlight on Transactions" every month.
+He previously served on the editorial advisory board of Communications of the ACM, the flagship publication of the ACM, from 1996-2008, and was an ACM Distinguished Lecturer.
 He was selected as the 2001-2002 ACM Outstanding Lecturer of the Year.

 Vetter is a frequent consultant to business and industry on technology commercialization, patent litigation, and other computer science related topics.

 Current research focuses on building mobile phone applications, including those based on the Short Message Service, computer and network security, cyber-physical systems, smart devices, and parallel & distributed systems.